mnshaun24/social-medi-API/README.md

 This assignment building routes for a social media app fulfills the requirements for the week 18 challenge.
 The challenge is to build a backend using NoSQL for routes common for a social media app.

 ## Purpose
-To practice NoSQL and including Mongoose ODM.
+To practice NoSQL and backend architecture including Mongoose ODM.

 ## Built With
 * Node